trisulnsm/dinodoc/trisuldocs/docs/ug/netflow analysis/interface_tracker.md

 ---

 title: Interface Tracking
 sidebar_position: 5

 ---

-# Interface Tracking
+# 13.5.Interface Tracking

 Interface Tracker is a streaming analytics feature of Trisul you need to enable on a Netflow Interface level to acquire ability to create separate monitoring for hosts, applications and protocols on each interface.

-## Purpose of interface tracking
+## 13.5.1.Purpose of interface tracking

 To allow for accurate long term drilldowns of interfaces.